Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Fast Facts About Embryo Transfers:

-• Today’s standard practice is to transfer one embryo (occasionally two) embryo(s) at a time.
-This minimizes the chance of multiples while maintaining the same cumulative live birth rates (per retrieval) form an IVF cycle.
-Any remaining embryos from the IVF cycle are either frozen (if the first transfer is with fresh embryo) or remain frozen (if the first transfer if a frozen transfer – also called a freeze all cycle).
+- Today’s standard practice is to transfer one embryo (occasionally two) embryo(s) at a time.
+This minimizes the chance of multiples while maintaining the same cumulative live birth rates (per retrieval) from an IVF cycle.
+Any remaining embryos from the IVF cycle are either frozen (if the first transfer is with a fresh embryo) or remain frozen (if the first transfer is a frozen transfer – also called a freeze-all cycle).

 What is an Embryo Transfer?